-Speaking of patterns, textures and patterns are also essential elements of maximised texture and pattern utilization.
+Speaking of patterns, textures and patterns are also essential elements of maximized texture and pattern utilization.
 Because you can create patterns out of practically anything, including fabric, paper fabric, photos, and more, textures can add depth to space.
 In this way, the texture is a matter of personal preference; what one person finds appealing may not be what another person does.
 Still, the point is that you do need at least some pattern in your home to avoid boredom and to create movement.

 Maximalism is indeed an excellent idea to think of as the central theme of your interior design.
-It has a comprehensive option of interior designs and design alternatives that you can use to realise your dreamed Maximalist-inspired interior.
+It has a comprehensive option of interior designs and design alternatives that you can use to realize your dreamed Maximalist-inspired interior.